Toto IV: Cover art

 Philip Garris's original emblem from the Toto album was updated to show four rings since this was their fourth album.
 The newer looking, well-polished ring around the hilt of the sword represented their latest work.
 Each successive ring showed a little more wear and a few more chips which represented the band's previous records.

 Track listing

 Personnel

-Adapted from album's liner notes.
+Adapted from the album's liner notes.